 Freshmen and transfer students should discuss their needs with an Admissions counselor prior to the start of the semester.
 To receive disability-related services and accommodations as a student or prospective student with a disability at SUNY Maritime College, please complete our Request for Disability Services & Accommodations form.

 Accommodations for Students Pursuing a U.S. Coast Guard License

-There are no accommodations for the U.S. Coast Guard exams, and accommodations for courses that include Standards of Training, Certification and Watch standing, or STCW, assessments are usually not permitted.
+There are no accommodations for the U.S. Coast Guard exams, and accommodations for courses that include Standards of Training, Certification, and Watch standing, or STCW, assessments are usually not permitted.
 Students who plan to participate in Summer Sea Term should speak with the Office of Accommodation Services and their department chair about accommodations.

 National Voter Registration Act

 Students registering with Accommodation Services may receive assistance by completing New York voter registration forms.
 Learn about the National Voter Registration Act.

 Specific instructions regarding grievances pertaining to ADA may be found in the Accommodations Services Manual.

 For more information about receiving accommodations, contact Dr. Todd Lidh, Associate Provost for Academic Programs, Planning, and Assessment at (646) 988-1985 or email@example.com